-The work on laser propulsion at the Institute of Technical Physics covers both basic investigations on pulsed thermal laser propulsion with stationary high power laser sources and the development and qualification of laser ablation based micro rockets.
+The work conducted on laser propulsion at the Institute of Technical Physics includes the study of pulsed thermal laser propulsion with stationary high-power laser sources, as well as the development and qualification of laser ablation micropropulsion thrusters.

-For micro propulsion by laser ablation the (compact) laser source is integrated in the thruster device.
-The thrust is generated as a result of the recoil of the ablated propellant.
+With laser ablation micropropulsion, the (compact) laser source is located directly in the propulsion system.
+The thrust is generated by the recoil of the ablated propellant.